OPS-E2E-PPE/VBA-Docs/api/overview/Library-Reference/webpagefonts-members-office.md

 ---
 title: WebPageFonts members (Office)
-description: A collection of WebPageFont objects that describe the proportional font, proportional font size, fixed-width font, and fixed-width font size used when documents are saved as web pages. ms.prod: office ms.assetid: e5e9941a-1f41-3d1b-1e31-420fcec7e951 ms.date: 01/30/2019
+description: A collection of WebPageFont objects that describe the proportional font, proportional font size, fixed-width font, and fixed-width font size used when documents are saved as webpages. ms.service: office ms.assetid: e5e9941a-1f41-3d1b-1e31-420fcec7e951 ms.date: 01/30/2019 ms.localizationpriority: medium
-localization_priority: Normal
 ---

 # WebPageFonts members (Office)

-A collection of **WebPageFont** objects that describe the proportional font, proportional font size, fixed-width font, and fixed-width font size used when documents are saved as web pages.
-You can specify a different set of web page font properties for each available character set.
+A collection of **WebPageFont** objects that describe the proportional font, proportional font size, fixed-width font, and fixed-width font size used when documents are saved as webpages.
+You can specify a different set of webpage font properties for each available character set.

 ## Properties